Copypants/flapi/README.md

 # Flapi

 ## Feature Set
 I know there are several existing node flickr modules, but...
-I wanted one with the following feature set:
+I thought the community could use one with the following features:

 * Simple api wrapper
 * Fully tested